Your Cloud. Your Hardware. No Virtualization Tax.

 Isolation Built into the Architecture

 In a traditional Linux kernel, application code and device processing compete for the same CPU cores.
 The split-kernel architecture removes this contention by offloading all device processing to a dedicated kernel on dedicated cores.
-Applications see zero interrupts, not because of tuning, but because interrupts physically cannot reach them.
+Applications see zero device interrupts, not because of tuning, but because device interrupts physically cannot reach them.

 Built on Split-Kernel Architecture